mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 _Why did I say that?!_, I thought.
 But I didn't stop myself.
 I wasn't bound by regret, only worry for my nather.
 She nodded back with that same intensity.

 Pomri returned to the maman she was monitoring to take hae vitals and ensure thi was warm.
 With a quick twist, I secured a cover onto the syringe and placed it in the basket with the others, giving a nod to the old guardian.
-A deep sense of guilt overshadowed my thoughts and drew my eyes toward the pavilion.
+A deep sense of guilt overshadowed my thoughts and drew my eyes toward the dome.
 Impatiently, she darted here and there like a tilmarim in the dark, teaching people how to construct a truss from tarred wooden posts.
 For the moment I let her fire into me, felt it cleanse the guilt from my heart.
 Our divergence was inevitable, but I remembered that we had the same goal: to outlast the obscura.